Salé: Early history

+Marinid period

 In September 1260, Salé was raided and occupied by warriors sent in a fleet of ships by King Alfonso X of Castile.
-After the victory of the Marinid dynasty, the historic Bab el-Mrissa was constructed by the Sultan Abu Yusuf Yaqub ibn Abd Al-Haqq which remains as a landmark of the city.
+The Marinid sultan Abu Yusuf Yaqub ibn Abd Al-Haqq (r.
+1258–1286) reconquered the town and afterwards helped to rebuild the city walls.
+The historic gate of Bab el-Mrisa was constructed at this time and remains a landmark of the city.

+During the Marinid period, the city's fortifications continued to be upgraded and a new protected harbour was built.
+The harbour, located on the south side of the city, was linked to the river by two channels, with Bab el-Mrisa and another monumental gate serving as water gates through which boats passed.
+The Marinids added new religious and charitable constructions, including the Madrasa of Abu al-Hasan, the Zawiya al-Nussak, and a maristan (hospital for the mentally ill).

+In the 14th century, Ibn 'Ashir (d.
+1362 or 1363), a Sufi mystic from al-Andalus, moved to Salé and attracted other Sufis to him, including Ibn Abbad al-Rundi.
+Ibn Ashir later became the patron saint of the city and his mausoleum dominates the large seaside cemetery of the medina.

 Republic of Salé

 In the 17th century, Salé became a haven for Barbary pirates, among them the Moriscos expelled from Spain turned corsairs, who formed an independent Republic of Salé.
-Salé pirates (the well-known "Salé Rovers") roamed the seas, and cruised the shipping routes between Atlantic colonial ports and Europe, seizing ships from the Americas and Europe for goods and captives.
+Salé pirates (the well-known "Salé Rovers") enslaved civilians from European coasts; capturing, for, example, 1,000 English villagers in 1625, selling them later in Africa.
 They sold their crews and sometimes passengers into slavery in the Arabic world.
 Despite the legendary reputation of the Salé corsairs, their ships were based across the river in Rabat, called "New Salé" by the English.

 European powers took action to try to eliminate the threat from the Barbary Coast.
-On 20 July 1629, the city of Salé was bombarded by French Admiral Isaac de Razilly with a fleet composed of the ships Licorne, Saint-Louis, Griffon, Catherine, Hambourg, Sainte-Anne, Saint-Jean; his forces destroyed three corsair ships.
+On May 1628, the city of Salé was bombarded by Spain and, in 20 July 1629, it bombarded by French Admiral Isaac de Razilly with a fleet composed of the ships Licorne, Saint-Louis, Griffon, Catherine, Hambourg, Sainte-Anne, Saint-Jean; his forces destroyed three corsair ships.